ramkotirk/LLM-Agent-and-Evaluation-Framework/README.md

 ## Introduction
 We introduce a novel Large Language Model (LLM)-based agent capable of autonomous penetration testing.
-HackSynth's dual-module architecture includes a Planner and a Summarizer, which enable it to generate commands and process feedback iteratively.
+LLM's dual-module architecture includes a Planner and a Summarizer, which enable it to generate commands and process feedback iteratively.
 To benchmark HackSynth, we propose two new Capture The Flag (CTF)-based benchmark sets utilizing the popular platforms PicoCTF and OverTheWire.
 These benchmarks include two hundred challenges across diverse domains and difficulties, providing a standardized framework for evaluating LLM-based penetration testing agents.